 Let's say we already have a "Corporate Training" sheet and an action button “Attendee Sign-in” that fills in the user name and current time for sign-in.

 Add an Action Barcode field in the sheet and select the "Attendee Sign-in" action button under Field Settings.

 With that, attendees can sign in by simply scanning the QR code.
 You can also print out the QR code or display it on a screen for attendees to scan, so the sign-in process can be completed without accessing the sheet.

 Every time the action button is executed, SYSAdmin will see a sign-in record in the sheet.

 The Masked Text field type is similar to the Free Text field type, but can additionally be configured to display only the last N digits of text, as well as full details for select users.

 Users with access rights can click the Preview to see the full information.

 Note: The masked text field cannot be edited.
 For data security purposes, the field value will be cleared when you try to edit content in a Masked Text field.

-Similar to the Number field type, this field type sets the selected field as a money field that you can apply formulas to.
+Similar to the Number field type, this field type sets the selected field as a money field so you can apply formulas.
 You can edit the currency format from the formatting options listed under Format Type in Design Mode.